USS Salmon (SS-182): 1945

 On 10 November, Salmon stood out from Saipan, in company with Holland, and sailed via Eniwetok and Pearl Harbor to San Francisco.
 On 26 January 1945, she departed from San Francisco with the submarine Redfish and proceeded via the Panama Canal to Portsmouth, New Hampshire, where she arrived on 17 February.

 After repairs and overhaul at the Portsmouth Navy Yard, Salmon was assigned as a training vessel for the Atlantic Fleet.
 After the war's end, Salmon was slated for disposal and was decommissioned on 24 September.
 Struck from the Naval Vessel Register on 11 October, she was scrapped on 4 April 1946.
+Her conning tower was used as the caisson for the Baker test during Operation Crossroads.